ZonitoRBLX/ZonitoCurves/README.md

 	HitFunction = The function that will run after the curve is finished, or hits something

 	1# You **DO** have to set the Bullets parent under workspace beforehand.
-The script does not do it automatically 2# The script **DOES** include a hitbox.
-'HitFunction' will be given everything that was hit, use that to your advantage
+The script does not do it automatically 2# The script **DOESN'T** include a Hitbox right now, however, HitFunction() includes the Projectile.
+Use that to create your own hitbox system.

 ### EXAMPLES ###

-	local function Hitfunction()
+	local function Hitfunction(Projectile) -- Projectile == the part that was travelling on the curve.
+The module returns it automatically.

 		print("Projectile curve finished")
+		print(Projectile)
 	end

 	CubicCurve1(